 Receipt of TSP Requests by ERCOT

+ERCOT shall acknowledge each request for approval of a Transmission Facility Planned Outage schedule within one (1) Business Day of the receipt of the request.
+ERCOT may request additional information or seek clarification from the TSP regarding the information submitted for a proposed Planned Outage or Maintenance Outage for Transmission Facilities.

+[PIP 117: The “Outage Scheduler” does not support acknowledgement of receipt.
+A manual workaround will gather outage requests and acknowledge receipt of the requests on a daily basis.
+Thus, if your request is submitted on Monday, you would receive an acknowledgement on Tuesday.
+Once the system supports automatic acknowledgement, the first sentence above can be replaced by the following:]

 ERCOT shall acknowledge each request for approval of a Transmission Facility Planned Outage schedule within two (2) Business Hours of the receipt of the request.
-ERCOT may request additional information or seek clarification from the TSP regarding the information submitted for a proposed Planned Outage or Maintenance Outage for Transmission Facilities.

 Timelines for Response by ERCOT